2009 National League Division Series: Game 3

 Game 3 was originally scheduled for October 10 at 9:37 p.m.
 Eastern, but was postponed due to snowy weather in the Denver area.
 The city received two inches of snow by Saturday morning, and forecasts called for a game-time temperature of 26 °F. The October 10 low was 17 °F, breaking a record set in 1905.
 This normally would not have been a problem due to Coors Field's underground heating system, and the Rockies have played in freezing conditions before.
 However, MLB began giving serious thought to postponing the game after hearing that the temperature would barely make it above freezing, and reports of icy roads and numerous accidents clinched the decision.
 This pushed Game 4 back to October 12, with Game 5, if necessary, to be played the next day in Philadelphia with no travel day.

 The temperature at game time (10:07 pm Eastern; 8:07 pm local) was 35 °F and it dropped over the course of the game, which ended after midnight local time.
 At 4:06, this was the longest nine-inning postseason game ever (breaking a record set four days earlier by the Dodgers and Cardinals.)

-Chase Utley's two-out home run off of Jason Hammel made it 1–0 Phillies in the first, but in the bottom half, Todd Helton's RBI groundout after back-to-back leadoff singles off of J. A. Happ tied the score.
+Chase Utley's two-out home run off Jason Hammel made it 1–0 Phillies in the first, but in the bottom half, Todd Helton's RBI groundout after back-to-back leadoff singles off J. A. Happ tied the score.
 After a single and strikeout, Garrett Atkins's RBI single put the Rockies up 2–1.
 In the third, Helton drew a leadoff walk and scored on Atkins's double to make it 3–1 Rockies, but in the fourth, a leadoff walk and single was followed by Ryan Howard's RBI single.
 Hammel then walked two to load the bases and force in another run to tie the game.
-After a double play, Carlos Ruiz's RBI single put the Phillies up 4–3, but Carlos Gonzalez's home run in the bottom of the inning off of Joe Blanton tied the game.
-In the sixth, back-to-back one-out walks off of Jose Contreras were followed by Ruiz's RBI single that put the Phillies up 5–4.
+After a double play, Carlos Ruiz's RBI single put the Phillies up 4–3, but Carlos Gonzalez's home run in the bottom of the inning off Joe Blanton tied the game.
+In the sixth, back-to-back one-out walks off Jose Contreras were followed by Ruiz's RBI single that put the Phillies up 5–4.
 In the bottom of the seventh, Scott Eyre allowed a leadoff double and subsequent single before being relieved by Ryan Madson, who allowed a one-out sacrifice fly to Troy Tulowitzki to tie the game.
-In the ninth, Ryan Howard's sacrifice fly with two on off of Huston Street put the Phillies up 6–5.
+In the ninth, Ryan Howard's sacrifice fly with two on off Huston Street put the Phillies up 6–5.
 Brad Lidge pitched a scoreless bottom half despite allowing two walks to give the Phillies a 2–1 series lead.